United Kingdom, bachelor's admission

 Meeting the English requirement

-You can meet the English requirement with your upper secondary studies with the GCSE/IGCSE, grade C/4.
+You can meet the English requirement with English as a subject from your upper secondary studies with the GCSE/IGCSE, grade C/4.

 You can also demonstrate that you meet the English language requirement through your university studies.
 If the language of instruction for your bachelor's programme was English, you can document this with your degree certificate and transcript.
 Other documentation is not required.